AptoPayments/apto-sdk-android/README.md

 }
 ```

+- When the method succeeds, a `card` object is returned containing information about the updated card.
+- When the method fails, error handling can be included within the `error` response.

-### Freeze / unfreeze card
+### Lock / Unlock a Card

-Cards can be freezed and unfreezed at any moment.
-Transactions of a freezed card will be rejected in the merchant's POS.
-To freeze / unfreeze cards, you can ue the following SDK methods:
+Cards can be locked or unlocked at any time.
+Transactions using a locked card will be rejected by the merchant's POS.

+#### Lock a Card

+To lock a card, pass the account ID into the `AptoPlatform.lockCard` method:

 ```kotlin
 AptoPlatform.lockCard(accountId) {